-At the moment we are closed to the public, except for an occasional Open Day or two – keep an eye out on our social media / email newsletter so you don't miss out on our next one.
+We are closed to the public year round, except for our Open Days (& eventual Workshops) – keep an eye out on our social media / email newsletter so you don't miss out on our next one.
 We don't have a pre-set schedule for them, and often decide quite at the last minute when we're going to have one.

 No. Unfortunately because of the types of flowers we grow, the end of October - start of November is actually about the absolute worst week of the year to have a garden festival!
 It's right bang smack in the middle of our flower lull as things change from the early spring flowers to the late spring flowers (ie. ranunculus to roses), so it always falls right when the field is at it's least inspiring moment.

 Practically it's also right bang smack in the middle of our push to get everything planted for summer (dahlias / summer annuals).
-The climate at our new farm in Tikorangi is quite different to Stratford, so it might be possible in future years to make it work with a few key tweakings to our planning schedules, but this year is not a business as usual year, as we're still drowning in massive setting up jobs!
+The climate at our new farm in Tikorangi is quite different to Stratford, so it might be possible in future years to make it work with a few key tweakings to our planning schedules, but we are not close to being there yet.

 Unfortunately due to the volume of orders and the small size of our packing and processing orders team (aka my Mum & myself), we do not have the resources to be able to edit orders (add or remove items).
 If you would like to order extra seeds/bulbs to your original order, please place a new order.
 We are also unable to combine separately placed orders.